LasseWolter/honours-project-21-22/Research/corpus.md

 - 849 speech utterances
 - 51 acted laughs
 - 67 speech–laughs
+- **PROBLEM WITH COMMERCIAL USE**
+    - Ondrey and Phlip agreed that it's not ideal and thus, not further investigated
 ### Comment after meeting on Wednesday, 29.09.21

 - Ondrey suggested against the AudioSet because it's recorded in a domain different to ours